IBM-Bluemix-Docs/mass-data-migration/ha-dr.md

 Learn about availability and disaster recovery scenarios when using {{site.data.keyword.mdms_full}}.
 {: shortdesc}

+## Disaster prevention procedures
+In the event of a potential disaster at one of our data centers, where we are given advanced warning, the following procedures are invoked in an effort to protect the devices from harm:

+If the device contains customer data for offload, notify the customer that the offload will be delayed.
+Shutdown the devices and lock them in their cases.
+The devices are designed to withstand shock and water when locked in the case.

 ## Data center-based disasters
 {: #data-center-disasters}
 ### {{site.data.keyword.cloud_notm}} data center outage: Device on-site does not contain customer data